Home / Publications

 With some questions allowing for up to three free text answers, the survey garnered a significant volume of non-numerical data.
 This compliments quantitative answers and provides valuable insights into what local people have seen, what they think and care about, and the strength of their feelings.

-To inform the priorities long and shortlisting process, key insights from the survey including verbatim comments have been compiled in this document with a focus on the habitats that respondents value and would like to see recovered.
+To inform the priorities long and shortlisting process, key insights from the survey including comments have been compiled in this document with a focus on the habitats that respondents value and would like to see recovered.
 The quantitative figures for each habitat, in addition to the volume of comments and the strength of feeling for them, have been used to score LNRS priorities as low, medium and high in terms of public support.
 Each priority is also being reviewed against other criteria (outlined in the shortlist criteria document below).
-Once complete, the scoring of each priority, including the measure of public support, will be shared on this page.

-Read the interim results of the Public Survey
+Read the results of the Public Survey related to Habitats

 Draft shortlist criteria